We have all heard about websites being hacked. The Philippine government was hacked repeatedly in…

 8 WordPress Plugins That Will Keep Visitors Glued to Your Website

 No one the Internet can deny that WordPress is everywhere.
-As of 2017, it’s powering 26% of all websites online.
-There’s no denying it’s the most used Content Management System.
+As of 2020, it’s powering 35% of all websites online.
+There’s no denying it’s the most popular Content Management System.

 If you’re one of the millions of people using it, you should maximise its features to stand out from your competition.

 WordPress plugins are one of the best ways to supercharge your website.
 Once you choose the right ones, you can use them to generate leads, attract visitors and much more.

 In this post, we’re going to discuss 8 WordPress plugins that will keep visitors glued to your website.

 Before we talk about different WordPress plugins, let’s define what they are in the first place.